-In this article, we will talk about the best way to record lectures and compare recording devices and apps.
+This article will discuss the best way to record lectures and compare recording devices and apps.
 We will also talk about the recording policies of a lecture.

 As mentioned earlier, there are many ways to record lectures.
 The different ways to create recordings can involve other devices.
 Before you record lectures, you need to know what equipment you need.
-Students can use voice recorders and apps on their smartphones to accomplish this task.
+Students can use voice recorders and smartphone apps to accomplish this task.
 They can also use their laptop or tablet.
 While the device is recording the lectures, the students should take notes.

 Sony Voice Recorder ICD-PX470

 The Sony Voice Recorder ICD-PX470 offers a built-in microphone and a lapel microphone.
 As for memory, this voice recorder has 4 GB of flash memory and a memory card expansion slot for a microSD card.
 Files utilize the format of an MP3 or L-PCM.
 The battery life on this device is 55 hours for extended recording.
 It does require two AAA batteries and has a track mark function to locate essential lectures.
 There is no way to video lectures with this device.

 We like this recorder because it is useful in many situations.
 The microphone does a great job of capturing distant and quiet sounds.
 If you have a class in a lecture hall, this is the recorder for you because it is the best on the list for distant sounds.
 It is easy to use and highly rated.
 Large buttons make it easy to record, pause, or playback recorded audio.

 Although the Philips DPM 6000 costs quite more than the Sony recorder, it is superior in its high-quality audio recording.
 With two microphones recording all the time, you get excellent stereo audio recordings.
 This device is a fantastic piece of equipment made from stainless steel for durability and includes pushbuttons for convenience.
 Philips installed its Speech Exec workflow software, which aids in data management.
 The recording files are in DSS and MP3 formats.